mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

     * is entirely lazy and never begins to emit events until someone is actually interested
     * likely every subscriber receives its own copy of the stream
     * often involves a side effect - the database is queried or a HTTP connection is opened
-    * example: a file download.
-It won’t start pulling the bytes if no one want the file
+    * example: a file download - it won’t start pulling the bytes if no one want the file
 * **Hot `Observable`**
     * pushes events downstream, even if no one is actually interested
     * typically occurs when we have absolutely no control over the source of events
-    * the instant when a given value was generated is very significant because it places the event on the timescale
+    * the instant when a given value was generated matters
     * example: mouse movements, stock price, temperature

 # Single vs Observable